 - Connect the Looker Studio integration and build a master template dashboard using the performance-overview, competitor-metrics, and tag-performance data sources with a client brand selector control at the top.
 Duplicate the template for each client, lock the brand filter, and share the link with each client’s stakeholder team.
 The travel clients get an additional local-insights data source panel showing regional AI visibility across their destination markets.

-- Use the API to pull weekly visibility scores into the agency’s existing client reporting system (a custom Google Sheets tracker that feeds their monthly performance decks), using the IMPORTDATA formula pattern to auto-refresh.
+- Use the API to pull weekly visibility scores into the agency’s existing client reporting system (a custom Google Sheets tracker that feeds their monthly performance decks), scheduling the refresh from the agency’s own job runner.
 This populates the existing reporting template without any copy-paste steps and keeps GEO data alongside SEO and paid media metrics in one view.

 Go Further